herzogf/rebuild64/gears/gears.md

 ## Comparison table

 The following table lists all samples gathered for rebuild64 as of 2021/04/23.
-Click on the ID to jump to the details page of the specific print / ordered part.
+Click on the ID to jump to the details page of the specific print / ordered part (later on, now content right now :construction:).
 For details of specific 3D printing techniques and materials see [Additive and subtractive manufacturing](../crosscutting/manufacturing.md).

 Hint: This table is [best viewed directly on GitHub](https://github.com/herzogf/rebuild64/blob/main/gears/gears.md#comparison-table).